 How to make yerba mate

 There is definitely an official way to prepare Mate with a traditional mate gourd and straw.

 In many South American countries, it’s almost a social event to sit together and drink mate from a shared gourd.

-To prepare it the traditional way:
+Prepare it the traditional way

-You’ll want to prepare your Yerba Mate with the gourd and straw to get the best of its effects.
+You’ll want to prepare your Yerba mate with the gourd and straw to get the best of its effects.